underlines/awesome-ml/llm-tools.md

 - [ADeus](https://github.com/adamcohenhillel/ADeus) RAG Chatbot for everything you say, by using an always on audio recorder and a Web App
 - [llm-answer-engine](https://github.com/developersdigest/llm-answer-engine) a Perplexity-Inspired Answer Engine Using Next.js, Groq, Mixtral, Langchain, OpenAI, Brave & Serper
 - [R2R](https://github.com/SciPhi-AI/R2R) open-source framework for building, deploying and optimizing enterprise RAG systems using FastAPI, LiteLLM, DeepEval and flexible components
-- [RAGFlow](https://github.com/infiniflow/ragflow) open-source RAG engine with two step retrieaval and re-ranking
+- [RAGFlow](https://github.com/infiniflow/ragflow) open-source RAG engine with two step retrieaval and re-ranking and deepdoc vision document parsing
 - [FreeAskInternet](https://github.com/nashsu/FreeAskInternet) Perplexity inspired, private and local search aggregator using LLMs
 - [dify](https://github.com/langgenius/dify) open-source LLM RAG development with visual graph based workflow editor, observability and model management
 - [morphic](https://github.com/miurla/morphic) slick RAG / Perplexity inspired stack built on next.js and tailwind
-- [jina-reader](https://github.com/jina-ai/reader) web app that scrapes and parses websites then converts the content to an LLM-friendly input to use in RAG and Tool/Agent workflows
+- [jina-reader](https://github.com/jina-ai/reader) web app that scrapes/crawsl and parses websites then converts the content to an LLM-friendly input to use in RAG and Tool/Agent workflows
-- [supermemory](https://github.com/Dhravya/supermemory) econd brain with memory for your browser bookmarks and tweets
+- [supermemory](https://github.com/Dhravya/supermemory) second brain with memory for your browser bookmarks and tweets
 - [storm](https://github.com/stanford-oval/storm) Stanford created LLM-powered knowledge curation system that researches a topic and generates a full-length reports with citations from the web
+- [Firecrawl](https://github.com/mendableai/firecrawl) scrapes/crawls and parses websites and turns them into LLM-ready markdown

 ## Browser Extensions